You’re not going to believe what happened to me today.

 Finally, after a total of 2 ½ hours of this, rumor carried around that Brother James was here, and he was looking for Brother Michael to give him back his phone.

-Id like to say that I learned something from my little adventure, but really I just want to curl up in the fetal position for a few months and catch up on some Adam Sandler.
-So for now, this is Michael Bihovsky, signing off, keeping the faith, and grateful for the always unexpected experiences that make up his incredibly bizarre life.
+I’d like to say that I learned something from my little adventure, that I’ve been shown the error of my vagrant ways through the light of the Gospel Truth, but really I just want to curl up in the fetal position for a few months and catch up on some Adam Sandler.
+So for now, this is Michael Bihovsky, signing off, keeping the faith, and grateful for the always unexpected experiences that make up my incredibly bizarre life.

 As of 12:24 this morning, my phone is now broken.